zoisite-rb/zoisite-rb/guides/source/autoloading_and_reloading_constants.md

 As we saw above, autoload paths represent the top-level namespace: `Object`.

 Let's consider `app/services`, for example.
-This directory is not generated by default, but if it exists, Rails automatically adds it to the autoload paths.
+This directory is not generated by default, but if it exists, Zoisite automatically adds it to the autoload paths.

 By default, the file `app/services/users/signup.rb` is expected to define `Users::Signup`, but what if you prefer that entire subtree to be under a `Services` namespace?
 Well, with default settings, that can be accomplished by creating a subdirectory: `app/services/services`.